Venice Biennale seeks to capture the "unruly" world of art

 THE ENCYCLOPAEDIC PALACE

-Gioni themed the 55th iteration of the Venice show on the "Encyclopaedic Palace", a design filed at the U.S. Patent Office by eccentric Italian-American Marino Auriti in 1955 for an imaginary museum, 137 storeys high, that would house all wordly knowledge in one place.
+Gioni themed the 55th iteration of the Venice show on the "Encyclopedic Palace", a design filed at the U.S. Patent Office by eccentric Italian-American Marino Auriti in 1955 for an imaginary museum, 137 storys high, that would house all wordly knowledge in one place.

-Auriti's ambition was destined never to be realised, but the Biennale has set a more realistic goal, giving an introduction to art which is rarely seen abroad.
+Auriti's ambition was destined never to be realized, but the Biennale has set a more realistic goal, giving an introduction to art which is rarely seen abroad.

 "I hope that we are going to be an introduction to Iraqi art," said Iraqi artist Furat al Jamil, one of 11 artists involved in the Iraqi pavilion which is set in a traditional Venetian apartment overlooking the grand canal.